Sports Injuries

 For instance, a lot of knee pain from sports can be caused by a faulty foot/ankle or hip.
 There are many examples of these compensation patterns that place undue stress on specific aspects of the body.

-Once we have determined your diagnosis and root case, we develop a treatment plan that consists of The McKenzie Method of Mechanical Diagnosis and Treatment, Neurodynamics, Rehabilitation Exercises, Chiropractic, and Physiotherapy
+Once we have determined your diagnosis and root case, we develop a treatment plan that consists of The McKenzie Method of Mechanical Diagnosis and Treatment, Neurodynamics, Rehabilitation Exercises, and Chiropractic Care

 Too often, you go for an evaluation of your sports injury, and you only get a brief exam.
 You have been prescribed pain medications, rest, or a script for physical therapy somewhere else.
 In our office, you are examined and treated on the first day.
 Our treatment will consist of muscle work, sports rehab exercises, chiropractic manipulation (if indicated), and other sports therapeutic modalities.